-- (1) Every person has the right to express their views freely in the digital world.
-Censorship shall not be allowed. - (2) Digital harassment, mobbing and activities likely to pose a serious threat to the reputation or physical integrity of a person shall be prevented. - (3) Steps shall be taken to ensure that a pluralist, public forum for discussion is available. - (4) State agencies and operators of information and communication services shall be required to enforce paragraphs 1, 2 and 3.
+- Every person has the right to express their views freely in the digital world.
+Censorship shall not be allowed. - (2) Digital harassment, mobbing and activities likely to pose a serious threat to the reputation or physical integrity of a person shall be prevented. - (3) Steps shall be taken to ensure that a pluralist, public forum for discussion is available. - (4) State agencies and institutions and bodies of the European Union shall be required to enforce paragraphs 1, 2 and 3.